 NVIDIA continues to dominate with CUDA, cuDNN, and unmatched framework support across the ecosystem.

-Consumer GeForce RTX 40 Super Series
+Consumer GeForce RTX 50 Series

 Professional & Data Center (Hopper & Blackwell)